leeluolee/stateman/docs/pages/document/API-en.md

  __Return__ :

-StateMan or State (if config is not passed)
+this or State (if config is not passed)

 __Example__